 The second line of defense is a braking resistor, also known as a regeneration resistor.
 Braking resistors are not included in the SV Servo products because of the limited ability to dissipate the heat generated by the resistor.
-An external braking resistor and control circuitry can be added to the system.
-The power switches in the SV160E2 units can conduct a maximum of 10 amps and the power switches in the SV400E2 units can conduct a maximum of 15 amps, so the sum of the motor current and braking resistor circuit currents must be below this value.
+An external braking resistor and its control circuitry can be added to the system.
+The power switch in the SV160E2 units can conduct a maximum of 10 amps.
+The power switch in the SV400E2 units can conduct a maximum of 10 amps.
+The below the appropriate value.

-The Braking Resistor Calculations section, which starts on page 79, lists the steps needed to choose a properly sized braking resistor for your application.
+The Braking Resistor Calculations section, which starts on page 81, lists the steps needed to choose a properly sized braking resistor for your application.